Probabilistic Predictions of Process-Induced Deformation in Carbon/Epoxy Composites Using a Deep Operator Network: Introduction

 \section{Introduction}

-Thermoset fiber reinforced composites are widely adopted for lightweight structural applications in aerospace\cite{1_Sudhin2020}, wind energy~\cite{2_murray2021}, automotive\cite{3_Deshpande2022,4_deshpande2023,5_pradeep2024}, prosthetics, wearable electronics and sports equipment.
+Thermoset fiber reinforced composites are widely adopted for lightweight structural applications in aerospace~\cite{1_Sudhin2020}, wind energy~\cite{2_murray2021}, automotive\cite{3_Deshpande2022,4_deshpande2023,5_pradeep2024}, prosthetics, wearable electronics and sports equipment.
 A common route for their manufacturing is the lay-up of pre-impregnated sheets of unidirectional fibers and subsequently curing them under elevated pressure and temperature.
 During this process, residual stresses are induced due to the mismatch between the thermal expansion coefficients of the fiber and the matrix, as well as the shrinkage of the thermoset matrix as it cures and cross-links, thus affecting the mechanical properties of the manufactured component~\cite{6_White1993,7_Li2014,8_Zhao2006,9_Agius2016,10_Hahn1976}.
-Release of some of these residual stresses due to material compliance and demolding results in process induced deformation (PID) that can render the manufactured part out of design tolerances and defective.
+Release of some of these residual stresses due to material compliance and demolding results in process-induced deformation (PID) that can render the manufactured part out of design tolerances and defective.
 Additional stresses may also be induced if the deformed and out-of-tolerance part is assembled and fastened in place, potentially leading to premature or catastrophic failure.
 Accounting for PID and designing the cure cycle for PID reduction is therefore a critical aspect of the design and manufacturing of composite parts.
-Residual stresses have been shown to reduce by as much as 25 \%\ - 30 \%\ through optimization of the cure cycle~\cite{25_White1993}.
+Residual stresses have been shown to reduce by as much as 25--30\% through optimization of the cure cycle~\cite{25_White1993}.
 Several studies have tried to develop predictive capabilities using numerical methods.
+Early analytical and numerical studies also examined the cured shape and process-induced deformation of composite shell structures, including cross-ply composite thin shells~\cite{ren2003cured}.
 Constitutive laws have been proposed and demonstrated as part of finite element schemes to model cure dependent viscosity development and evolution of modulus and corresponding residual stresses~\cite {11_Li2018,12_Ding2016,13_Liu2021,14_Zobeiry2010}.
 White et al.~\cite{6_White1993} investigated, both experimentally and analytically (on LamCure), the effect of changing the manufacturer recommended cure cycle on the resulting curvature for asymmetric cross-ply laminates.
 Li et al.~\cite{17_Li2021} utilized a FE model for the multi-physics simulation to compute residual stresses, which was then modulated by an improved genetic algorithm to inversely determine the optimal process parameters to minimize residual stresses.
 Wang et al.~\cite{15_Wang2022} performed a fully coupled thermomechanical analysis to model the influence of cure cycles on residual stresses and degree of cure (DOC).
 They inferred that the temperature and duration of the second dwell had the greatest effect on residual stresses.
 Hui et al.~\cite{16_Hui2022} developed a collaborative multi-objective optimization strategy combining finite element-based cure process analysis with NGSA-II to demonstrate that the temperature gradient, residual stress, and process time can be reduced simultaneously.